 - 8. A faculty member who receives an evaluative rating of unsatisfactory, does not meet expectations, meets expectations, or exceeds expectations for annual yearly progress shall automatically receive the same evaluative rating for purposes of merit pay in that year.6 - 9.
 Tenure-track faculty shall be informed in writing of their evaluation based on their performance as reflected in their dossier, in accordance with the pathways document, along with an indication of the review committee's assessment of whether the candidate is likely to complete the remaining probationary period successfully.
 Each level of review (i.e., committee and chair) must include a written narrative highlighting strengths of the faculty member's performance, as well as recommendations for improvement, if deemed necessary, by the committee. - 10.
 The fourth year of the tenure-track shall be a pre-tenure review.
-The review committee and the Chair shall clearly state their assessment of the candidate's progress toward tenure and identify any remaining activities to be completed by the sixth year on the tenure track in order to receive a positive recommendation for tenure from the Annual Review Committee and Chair, respectively. - 11.
+The review committee and the Chair shall clearly state their assessment of the candidate's progress toward tenure and identify any remaining activities to be completed by the sixth year on the tenure track in order to receive a positive recommendation for tenure from the Tenure & Promotion Committee and Chair, respectively. - 11.
 Faculty can appeal the results of the annual review in writing at each level of department review.
 If the faculty member making an appeal is not satisfied with the department committee or chair level evaluation after an appeal, the faculty member may request a review by a college committee, who will make a recommendation to the Dean of the College of Liberal Arts. - 12.
 The Department Chair will meet with each tenure-track faculty member annually after completion of the Chair's evaluation to discuss the candidate's progress toward tenure and promotion. - 13.
 All Political Science faculty seeking promotion or tenure must meet the minimum approved requirements in teaching, research/scholarship, and service. - 14.
 The minimum requirements for tenure include the minimum requirements for promotion from Assistant Professor to Associate Professor. - 15.
 It is the responsibility of the candidate to provide a complete tenure and promotion dossier adhering to University and Departmental requirements.
 Departmental mentors and the Department Chair should provide guidance in this process.
 Additional documentation may be requested by the Committee and/or Department Chair in the course of the evaluation process. - 16.
-In case of foreign language publications, the Annual Review Committee, Tenure and Promotion Committee, or Post-Tenure Review Committee may request a translation of the publication from qualified sources within or outside the University in consultation with the candidate being reviewed; the department will cover any cost(s) associated with this request. - 17.
-Applications for early tenure or promotion (i.e., before the normal six year review period) are generally discouraged and will be considered only in cases of exceptional research/scholarship as determined by the departmental evaluation process.
+In case of foreign language publications, the Annual Review Committee, Tenure and Promotion Committee, or Post-Tenure Review Committee may request a translation of the publication from qualified sources within or outside the University in consultation with the candidate being reviewed; the department will cover any cost(s) associated with this request.

-must demonstrate annual yearly progress toward completion of the project, such as completed written book chapters, completed surveys, interviews, data collection, external grants, book or grant contracts, and scholarly conference presentations related to the project in order to "meet expectations."
+5 For example, an individual who is working on a book manuscript, a large-scale longitudinal survey, or other multiyear research project may not have any publications for several years until the project is complete, but the individual must demonstrate annual yearly progress toward completion of the project, such as completed written book chapters, completed surveys, interviews, data collection, external grants, book or grant contracts, and scholarly conference presentations related to the project in order to "meet expectations."